joestubbs/coe379L-sp24/docs/unit04/intro_to_transformers.rst

 In this first module, we introduce the Transformer architecture and cover the main ideas of *attention* as presented in the seminal 2017 paper, "Attention Is All You Need" [1].
-We'll motivate all of this by briefly demoing the transformers library and
+We'll motivate all of this by briefly demoing the transformers library.

 .. note::